 The primary years are important in forming basic attitudes about school and developing basic skills in the areas of reading, writing and mathematics.
 The primary program at Cedars seeks to develop the whole child: spiritually, academically, physically, aesthetically, and socially in keeping with the school’s vision statement and the Ministry of Education guidelines.

 Since Kindergarten is such a foundational year for any child’s school career, we have dedicated a special Kindergarten page to the Cedars’ program.
 What is said about the primary program on this page will also apply to our kindergarten students.

 The intermediate years add to the foundation laid in the primary program, the self-discipline and skills needed to function independently in junior and senior high school.
 These are also character-building years and frequently the time of developing a meaningful personal relationship with Jesus Christ.
 These years have great bearing on how students perform in high school and how well they hold up under the pressures of teenage life.

 Bible is taught as a specific area of study along with being integrated into the whole curriculum.
 The Bible is taught as the source of all true knowledge and wisdom.
-For ease of instruction and uniformity in memorizing Bible verses, Cedars has adopted the New International Version of the Bible as its official version, but because of personal preferences, some parents request that their children use the King James Version.
 Weekly chapel services are held where students worship together in word and song.